claramunro-zz/Spaceboi-Game/README.md

 * Use Live Server or server of choice (MAMP etc.) to run the game

 ### Known Bugs
+* Lagging is happening, objects continue to persist after exiting the screen
 * Player can leave the screen going up or going down
 * Hitbox of player isn't pixel perfect